 Cards, badges or documents, or an employee's official position or status, are not to be used to exert influence or obtain, either directly or indirectly, personal privileges, favors or rewards for themselves or others.
 Photo identification badges must be worn while at work in an agency which requires them to be worn.
-Department of Revenue photo identification badges must be worn by Department of Revenue employees while in any Department of Revenue facility.

-H. Political Activities
+F. Political Activities